pkivolowitz/CSC4730-Fall-2023/README.md

 apt install build-essential gdb
 ```

+By now you will likely have already installed the plugins in VS Code
+needed to work inside WSL.
+If not, ask a friend.

 On the Mac, ensure you have `gcc` and `g++` available to you on the
 command line.